seifreed/xrefgen/README.md

 2. **Large number of references (>10,000)**
    - Normal for Rust/Go binaries
-   - Consider filtering by reference type if needed
+   - Consider filtering by reference type or confidence score
+   - Use `min_confidence` in config to filter low-confidence xrefs

 3. **Performance on large binaries**
-   - Script includes progress logging
-   - Consider analyzing specific functions if needed
+   - Enable incremental analysis: `xgen.run(incremental=True)`
+   - Use parallel processing (enabled by default)
+   - Clear cache if experiencing issues: `xgen.optimizer.clear_cache()`

 ## Use Cases